redrabytes/changather/README.md

 - **Queue-Based Exploration**: Ensures efficient processing of all discovered relays while avoiding duplicates.
 - **Live Updates**: Displays the currently processed IP and the queue length in real-time.
 - **Exploration Statistics**: Summarizes the total relays discovered and visited at the end of the scan.
+- **Output File Support**: Saves all discovered IP addresses to an external file for further analysis.

 ---

 ## **Prerequisites**
-Before using the Panchan Miner Relay Explorer, ensure you have the following:
+Before using ChanGather, ensure you have the following:

 ### **Required Software**
 - **Python 3.8+**